campfireai/lavastone/README.md

 Lavastone provides transparently disk-backed C++ standard library (STL) containers (vector, unordered_map etc.) for arbitrary serializable types.
-Lavstone's `Ref`s behave nearly identically to their corresponding STL containers, which means code can be trivially adapted to use the disk once the dataset has outgrown the RAM.
+Disk-backed Lavstone's `Ref`s behave nearly identically to in-memory containers, which means code can be trivially adapted to use the disk once the dataset has outgrown the RAM.
 For our use case, pre-processing our big dataset in memory with C++ and then writing to disk with Lavastone finished in ~1 hour and  we could then spin up cheap disk-backed servers instantly.
 On the other hand, performing all the indexing directly with a SQL database would take weeks.

 ___Just replace this:___
 ```c++